How did it all begin?

 How can I get support for mycli?

-There is a mailing list and Gitter chat.
-We also track our bugs and feature requests in Github Issues for this project.
+We track our bugs and feature requests in Github Issues for this project.

 I found a bug, what do I do?